-(1) A nurse currently or previously licensed in good standing in Oregon is eligible to apply for Retired Nurse status if the nurse held an unencumbered Oregon nursing license.

-(2) All licenses shall be retired simultaneously.
+- (1) A nurse currently or previously licensed in good standing in Oregon is eligible to apply for Retired Nurse status if the nurse held an unencumbered Oregon nursing license. - (2) All licenses shall be retired simultaneously.

-(3) To receive Retired Nurse status a nurse shall:

-(a) Hold a current unencumbered license to practice nursing in Oregon; or

-(b) Have been licensed in good standing in Oregon; and

-(c) Indicate an intent to retire from nursing practice; and

-(d) Apply using forms and instructions provided by the Board; and

-(e) Sign a disclaimer acknowledging that Retired Nurse status is not an authorization to practice nursing; and

-(f) Pay fee established by the Board.

-(4) A nurse with Retired Nurse status must indicate "retired" when using the title nurse. (e.g. RN, Retired, LPN, Retired, NP, Retired, CNS, Retired, CRNA, Retired).
+- (3) To receive Retired Nurse status a nurse shall: - (a) Hold a current unencumbered license to practice nursing in Oregon; or - (b) Have been licensed in good standing in Oregon; and - (c) Indicate an intent to retire from nursing practice; and - (d) Apply using forms and instructions provided by the Board; and - (e) Sign a disclaimer acknowledging that Retired Nurse status is not an authorization to practice nursing; and - (4) A nurse with Retired Nurse Status must indicate "Retired" when using the title nurse. (e.g. RN, Retired, LPN, Retired, NP, Retired, CNS, Retired, CRNA, Retired).

-(5) To rescind Retired Nurse status a nurse must apply to reactivate the Oregon license and meet all requirements for licensure.